Skip to content

 Sometimes a team member needs to be forced out of a team.
 This is done using the team kick command.
 The owner can always kick players and the owner can allow lower-ranked team members to kick too via the Command Ranks menu in island settings.
 The team member does not have to be online to be kicked.

-The command by default required confirmation.
+The command by default requires confirmation.
 This can be configured in BentoBox's config.yml.

 Leaving a Team#